WPPOOL/dark-mode--block/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Dark Mode automatically enables a stunning dark mode of your website based on user's operating system.
-Supports macOS, Windows, Android & iOS.
+Add a switch button to toggle between darkmode and normal mode with the Dark Mode Switch block.

 == Description ==

 Use WP Dark Mode to enable a stunning dark mode theme for your WordPress website.
+The plugin add a switch button to toggle between darkmode and normal mode of the pages.
 Works across all operating systems including Android, iOS, macOS.
 No settings needed.
-The plugin intelligently detects device preferenc and dynamically delivers a hand crafted, expert designed dark mode experience for your readers.
-Just activate dark mode on your device, and browse the website to experience a magically transformed dark mode of your website.

 WP Dark Mode supports all major operating systems including iOS, Android, macOS or Windows 10.

 === WP Dark Mode Features ===